I’ve seen my share of tears at this Winter Olympics and there are still nine days to go.

 It was also here, in the lobby, that we painfully witnessed the anguish of a clearly devastated Danielle Scott when she failed to make the second final of the aerials.
 Only a jaded journalist would feel no compassion for an athlete in distress and only a paparazzi reporter would break that fourth wall in search of a selfie at a time like this.

 Australia’s beloved Lydia Lassila’s voice broke and her eyes welled towards the end of her mixed zone interview with us as we all hoped for a grand podium ending to a seriously impressive career.
-She didn’t make the finals and that should not define her, this woman personifies sportswomanship, championship, boundary breaking, focus, vulnerability and courage and I suspect the well of tears that may or many not come will be for the loss of 20 plus years of competition as she retires for good from the sky.
+She didn’t make the finals and that should not define her, this woman personifies sportswomanship, championship, boundary breaking, focus, vulnerability and courage and I suspect the well of tears, that may or may not come, will be for the loss of 20 plus years of competition as she retires for good from the sky.

 Bronze medal winner half pipe snowboarder Scotty James sobbed on his family after finishing up in the mixed zone where he looked exhausted and relieved.
 They shared his tears, his mum crying at both the sight of her champion son and the physical closeness for a family that spends so many months geographically apart.
 It was truly beautiful to witness.